-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the company for the annual reporting period ended 31 December 2020.
-The company's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the company, are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the company for the annual reporting period ended 30 June 2022.
+The company has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.